The Commonplace

 Key Points

-• Heterogeneous impacts
+• Heterogeneous impacts:

 Data & Methods

-• Limitations noted
+• Limitations noted:

 Implications for AI Economics

-• Theory and modeling
+• Modeling and measurement:

 Assessment